splunk/public-o11y-docs/gdi/opentelemetry/collector-linux/install-linux.rst

    * - ``--api-url <url>``
      - Set the API endpoint URL explicitly instead of using the endpoint inferred from the specified realm.
      - ``https://api.REALM.signalfx.com``
-   * - ``--ballast <ballast size>``
-     - Set the ballast size explicitly instead of the value calculated using the ``--memory`` option.
-See :ref:`otel-sizing` for more information.
-     - ``512``
-   * - ``--beta``
-     - Use the beta package repository.
-     - Not applicable
    * - ``--collector-config <path>``
      -  Set the path to an existing custom configuration file for the Collector service instead of using the default configuration file provided by the Collector package based on the ``--mode <agent|gateway>`` option.
-If the specified file requires custom environment variables, you can manually add both the variables and values to ``$collector_env_path`` after installation.
-Restart the Collectorservice with the ``sudo systemctl restart splunk-otel-collector`` command for the changes to take effect.
+If the specified file requires custom environment variables, you can manually add both the variables and values to ``/etc/otel/collector/splunk-otel-collector.conf`` after installation.
+Restart the Collector service with the ``sudo systemctl restart splunk-otel-collector`` command for the changes to take effect.
-     -
+     - ``/etc/otel/collector/agent_config.yaml`` for ``agent`` mode; ``/etc/otel/collector/gateway_config.yaml`` for ``gateway`` mode
    * - ``--collector-version <version>``
      - The Collector package version to install.
      - ``latest``
    * - ``--discovery``
      - Activate discovery mode on Collector startup.
 See :ref:`discovery_mode` for more information.
-     - Deactivated
+     -
    * - ``--hec-token <token>``
-     - Set the HEC token if it`` s different than the specified ``access_token``.
+     - Set the HEC token if it is different than the specified ``access_token``.
      -
    * - ``--hec-url <url>``
      -  Set the HEC endpoint URL explicitly instead of using the endpoint inferred from the specified realm.